About the National Council for Social Security Fund

 Investment Management of NSSF

-Article 71 of the Social Insurance Law of the People’s Republic of China adopted at the 17th Meeting of the Standing Committee of the 11th National People’s Congress on October 28, 2010, expressly stipulated the important principles such as NSSF’s establishment, fund sources, purposes of usage, investment operation and supervision.
+Article 71 of the Social Insurance Law of the People’s Republic of China adopted at the 17th Meeting of the Standing Committee of the 11th National People’s Congress on October 28, 2010, expressly stipulates the important principles such as NSSF’s establishment, funding sources, purposes of usage, investment operation and supervision.

 Laws and regulations with respect to fund raising include: the Notice of the State Council on Further Standardizing the Management of Lottery, the Provisional Management Measures on Raising Social Security Funds through Reducing State-owned Shares, and the Implementation Measures on Pooling Social Security Funds through Transferring Partial State-owned Shares in the Domestic Securities Market.

-Laws and regulations with respect to the investment operations include: supplementary regulations such as the Interim Measures on the Investment Management of the National Social Security Fund, the Provisional Regulations on Overseas Investment and Management of the National Social Security Fund, etc.
+Laws and regulations with respect to the investment operations include: the Interim Measures on the Investment Management of the National Social Security Fund, the Provisional Regulations on Overseas Investment and Management of the National Social Security Fund, etc.

 Investment Method and Scope

-NSSF adopts its investment methods through a combination of direct investment and mandated investment.
-The management and operation of the assets of NSSF entrusted to investment managers are in the custody of the custodians selected by SSF.
-Currently there are eighteen (18) domestic investment managers and twenty-two (22) overseas investment managers.
-As of December 31, 2011, assets through NSSF’s direct investment amounted to RMB 504.112 billion, accounting for 58.02%, and assets through entrustment investment amounted to RMB 364.708 billion, accounting for 41.98%.
+NSSF adopts an investment method with the combination of direct investment and mandated investment.
+The NSSF’s assets that are managed by external managers are in the custody of the custodians selected by SSF.
+Currently there are eighteen (18) domestic investment managers and thirty-four (32) overseas investment managers of SSF.

 In accordance with the Interim Measures on the Investment Management of the National Social Security Fund and the Provisional Regulations on Overseas Investment and Management of the National Social Security Fund as well as other relevant rules and regulations, the NSSF’s investment types include:

-Domestic Investments: bank deposits, bonds, trust investments, securitized products, stocks, securities investment funds, equity investments and equity investment funds, etc.
+Domestic Investments: bank deposits, interbank negotiable certificates of deposits, bonds, trust investments, asset-backed securitized products, stocks, securities investment funds, equity investments and equity investment funds, etc.

-Overseas Investments: monetary market products such as bank deposits, bank bills and large transferrable deposits, bonds, stocks, security investment funds and financial derivatives such as swaps and forwards for the purposes of risk management.
+Overseas Investments: money market products such as bank deposits, bank bills and large transferrable deposits, bonds, stocks, securities investment funds and financial derivatives such as swaps and forwards for the purposes of risk management.

 Limits on the Investment Portfolio

 NSSF conducts a percentage control on the assets structure through strategic and tactical asset allocation.
-In order to prevent investment operation risks, the investment portfolio of NSSF shall observe the following limits:
+In order to manage investment operation risks, the investment portfolio of NSSF shall observe the following limits: